 [Defense Counsel]: Besides, there was no inquiry to her to show what effect, if any, that may have on her.

 [Prosecutor].
 However, as I said, I may be wrong about this.
-I don't know if it rises to the level of saying that she has to be left on here when we have a Caucasian defendant.
-In other words, I'm not offended by [Prosecutor's] strike in this particular instance.
+I don’t know if it rises to the level of saying that she has to be left on here when we have a Caucasian defendant.
+In othеr words, I’m not offended by [Prosecutor’s] strike in this particular instance.

 [Defense Counsel]: I understand, Judge.
 It’s just, it’s my understanding of the law that the race of the defendant is not relevant to a Batson challenge.

 Court: You may be correct.
-As I said, I haven't looked at it lately, and you may be correct.
+As I said, I haven’t looked at it lately, and you may be correct.
 I know that Batson has been extended through a case, whose name escapes me at the moment, through gender.
-So there apparently is some feeling in that direction that there has to be an explanation.
-But [Prosecutor] hasn't indicated to me that he's either struck her for a racial reason, nor am I compelled to think that he needs to leave her for a racial reason.
-But [Prosecutor], what's your position on your strike there?
+So there apparently is sоme feeling in that direction that there has to be an explanation.
+But [Prosecutor] hasn’t indicated to me that he’s either struck her for a racial reason, nor am I compelled to think that he needs to leave her for a racial reason.
+But [Prosecutor], what’s your position on your strike there?

-*468 Court: Anything else, gentlemen?
-I'm not going to take this away from [Prosecutor].
+Court: She gave normal responses.
+I’ll leave it to you, [Prosecutor].
+Do yоu want to keep that strike or not?
+[Prosecutor]: I would, Your Honor.
+I do feel that I’ve made an adequate record that it’s not for racial reasons, and I would hope that I would keep that strike. *468 Court: Anything else, gentlemen?
+I’m not gоing to take this away from [Prosecutor].
 Like I said, I will leave it up to him.
-It's his case, and if he wants to stand by it, he may do so.
+It’s his case, and if he wants to stand by it, he may do so.

-The African-American venireperson was stricken; the other two identified venirepersons served as jurors.
+The African-American venireperson was stricken; the other two identified venire-persons served as jurors.
 At the end of the first day of trial, the jury questionnaires of all three were admitted into evidence.

-Under the Equal Protection Clause, a party may not exercise a peremptory challenge to remove a potential juror solely on the basis of the juror's gender, ethnic origin, or race.
-United States v.
-Martinez-Salazar, 528 U.S. 304, 315, 120 S. Ct.
-774, 781, 145 L. Ed.
-2d 792, 802 (2000), citing Batson v.
-Kentucky (race).
-Ten years ago, this Court established the procedure for Batson challenges.
+Under the Equal Protection Clause, a party may not exercise a peremptory challenge tо remove a potential juror solely on the basis of the juror’s gender, ethnic origin, or race.

 First, the defendant must raise a Batson challenge with regard to one or more specific venirepersons struck by the state and identify the cognizable racial group to which the venireperson or persons belong.
-The trial court will then require the state to come forward with reasonably specific and clear race-neutral explanations for the strike.
-Assuming the prosecutor is able to articulate an acceptable reason for the strike, the defendant will then need to show that the state's proffered reasons for the strikes were merely pretextual and that the strikes were racially motivated.
+The trial court will then require the state to come forwаrd with reasonably specific and clear race-neutral explanations for the strike.
+Assuming the prosecutor is able to articulate an acceptable reason for the strike, the defendаnt will then need to show that the state’s proffered reasons for the strikes were merely pretextual and that the strikes were racially motivated.

 There are thus three stages to resolve a Batson challenge.